PaganSquare

 It's the Wine Talking

-There are two things we can be pretty sure the Minoans did: libations and divination.
 We have lots of pictures of libations (poured offerings of liquids) in the frescoes, seals, and other art from ancient Crete.
-As for divination, besides the fact that pretty much every civilization has done its best to foresee the future, there are some interesting “floating organs” (hearts, livers, bones) on some of the seals that suggest the Minoans took part in the same kind of animal-part auguries that many ancient cultures used.
+As for divination, besides the fact that pretty much every civilization has done its best to foresee the future, there are some interesting “floating organs” (hearts, livers, bones) on some of the seals that suggest the Minoans took part in the same kind of animal-organ auguries that many other ancient cultures used.

 ...